Stephen E. Gordon, MD, MBA | founder & chief executive officer

 Diana Stilwell is a veteran of innovative organizations that engage and empower patients to improve the healthcare delivery system.
 She joined Edenbridge after more than 15 years leading the design, development, implementation, and evaluation of award-winning patient engagement solutions, patient decision aids and shared decision making programs at leading health systems.
 Diana is a consultant to professional societies, health systems, and research teams working to incorporate patients’ values and goals into clinical care decisions, and serves on the Patient Advisory Board of the American Academy of Orthopaedic Surgeons Registry Program.

-Diana received a BS and MPH in health gerontology from the University of Michigan.
+Diana earned a BS in biological anthropology and an MPH in health gerontology from the University of Michigan.